CypherAk007/Multi-Vendor-Food-Online-App/README.md

 - 	<!--Main Wrapper-->
 - Also add where static is used - {% load static %}
 - {% extends 'base.html' %}

+### Django Forms
+- why do we pass context = {
+        'form':form,
+    }
+-  the context dictionary is used to pass data from the view to the template.
+In your registeruser view function, you're passing a context that includes a form instance.
+- class UserForm(forms.ModelForm):
+    password = forms.CharField(widget=forms.PasswordInput())
+- a widget is a representation of an HTML input element